erdincuzun/SMA.NET/README.md

 int res = ESMAJ.SearchAlgoritms.Search(tagname, source, startIndex, ESMAJ.SearchAlgoritms.SearchAlgorithm.AlgorithmName);
 //startIndex is an integer value for reducing the search time of an algorithm.
 ```

+# Publications
+<b>Comparison of string matching algorithms in web documents. </b> Buluş, H., N.; Uzun, E.; and Doruk, A. In International Scientific Conference’2017 (UNITECH’17), volume 2, pages 279-282, 2017.

+<a href="https://www.e-adys.com/yayinlar/" target="_blank">Click for bibtex, downloads, all publications...</a>